chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/402082609522c66a3b790aedafd0570148a7d53f/patches/patch1/responses/SkinUploader.java_response.txt

     @Override
     public void sendMessageInvoker(String key) {
-        // Assuming sendMessage now accepts a more generic type or the method signature has changed plugin.sendMessage(invoker, key);
-    }
+        plugin.sendMessage(invoker, key); // Assuming sendMessage is compatible with the new type }

     @Override